scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 * An Azure Virtual Network associated with a Resource Group.
 * An AKS cluster with 2 node pools.
-* A managed database service.
+  A managed database service supported by Scalar DL.
-    * A Cosmos DB Account.
 * A Bastion instance with a public IP.
 * Azure container insights.